-In Colorado, domestic violence is “an act or threatened act of violence upon a person with whom the actor is or has been involved in an intimate relationship.”
+In Colorado, domestic violence is “an act or threatened act of violence” between people in an intimate relationship.”
 Domestic violence (DV) is not treated as an independent crime but rather as a sentencing enhancement or aggravator.

 Example: Ben is arrested for assaulting his girlfriend.
 Since this is a domestic violence situation, the judge will issue a restraining order against Ben.
 Then if Ben gets convicted, the judge will order domestic violence counseling and may extend the protection order.
 This is in addition to the typical assault penalties of fines and jail time.